LONDON'S BEST LUXURY HOTELS

 There aren’t many hotels in London with views like Sea Containers.
 Perched on the edge of the Thames, it enjoys a vantage point across the city, taking in Big Ben, St. Paul’s, The City and the London Eye.

-Inside, it’s a modern mash-mash of styles that shouldn’t work, but somehow really do.
-For the most part, it’s sleek, modern and minimalist, with bars like the 12th Knot cocktail bar looking like a futuristic nightclub.
+Inside, it’s a modern mix of styles that shouldn’t work, but really do.
+For the most part, it’s sleek, modern and minimalist, with bars like the 12th Knot cocktail bar looking like a futuristic nightclub and one of London's most Instagrammable spas.
 But return to your room and you might find modern minimalism or old-time charm that nods to the hotel’s seafaring theme.
 The Cabin Suites in particular, boast oak panels, leather armchairs and vintage furniture to give the impression of an old ocean liner.

 The Standard